Elizabeth A. Lynn: Body of work

 Elizabeth Lynn is an openly lesbian science fiction and fantasy writer who has written numerous works featuring positive gay protagonists.
 Her Chronicles of Tornor novels (1979–80) were among the first fantasy novels to have gay relationships as an unremarkable part of the cultural background, and included explicit and sympathetic depictions of same-sex love.
-This series is composed of Watchtower, The Dancers of Arun (1979); and Northern Girl (1980) – the last of which is of particular lesbian interest.
+This series is composed of Watchtower, The Dancers of Arun (1979); and The Northern Girl (1980) – the last of which is of particular lesbian interest.

 Lynn's early science fiction novels were similarly ground-breaking in their treatment of sexual themes.
 In The Sardonyx Net (1981), one of the primary characters is a sexual sadist.
 Her science fiction novel A Different Light (1978) featured a same-sex relationship between two men.
 The magical lesbian tale "The Woman Who Loved the Moon", also a World Fantasy Award winner, is the title story in Lynn's The Woman Who Loved the Moon collection along with other gay speculative fiction stories.
 Both these novels featured the science fiction concept hyperspace.

 Lynn later returned to fiction with a fantasy series, again featuring gay relationships: Dragon's Winter (1998) and Dragon's Treasure (2004).